evgluk/risk_vnv/README.md

 # risk_vnv

-Our study on verbal/nonverbal gap in risky choice.
+Supporting materials for our study on verbal/nonverbal gap in risky choice.

 To cite this work: